davidtoska/dat-utils/README.md

-# Getting Started With Schematics
+# Schematics for generating boilerplate

 This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.